 The conversation went on for about an hour.
 More things were said that deflated any hope I had in us having a common understanding of what open and honesty looks like in a relationship.

 With that said, I feel that the quote implies that we should suppress our connections with others FOR YEARS (some of us a lifetime…yikes!).
 If so, then I question, what fun is a relationship if you can’t continue to freely explore YOU in the process?

 You honestly may judge me for what I’m saying.
-But distraction is real.
-If you’ve never been distracted and are over 30, good for you – you’re on an island.
+But distraction by attraction is real – no matter how secure you believe your relationship to be.
+If you’ve never been distracted by an out-of-the-blue attraction, good for you – you’re on an island.
 There are plenty of us who understand that attraction is unpredictable and inevitable.

 Lately I’ve been distracted.
 There’s someone whose energy has captured my attention.
 Nope, I swear I haven’t acted or said anything that would make me disloyal to my partner.

 But – the constant thought of connecting with his guy is definitely there.
 I watched his videos and clicked his photos plenty of times, fantasizing of his lips against mine.
 I am one double tap away from flagging my own account – just so I can get kicked off the platform.
 HA!

 Yes, sure, it’s all fantasy.
 I understand that I am enamored by this person’s façade of what they want to show.
 I know that the connection may be a disappointment in real life.
 I get all of that.
 But, as a Scorpio and a an overachiever, I ambitiously conquer my quests.

 As a writer, I thrive in fantasy land.
 I’m yearning for the collision of fantasy and lust.
 This could be the inspiration behind my next big piece.
 If you know me, you know that I am an erotic writer at heart.
 Zane, Daniel Allen, and E. L. James are my girls.
 They get me!